grid_layout¶

 The

-class function must be called before instancing any IconAnimated widgets.
-Usage example:IconAnimated.init_class(display=board.DISPLAY, max_scale=1.5, max_icon_size=(80,80), max_color_depth=256)
+init_classclass function must be called before instancing any IconAnimated widgets.
+Usage example:IconAnimated.init_class(display=board.DISPLAY, max_scale=1.5, max_icon_size=(80,80), max_color_depth=256)- Parameters

 display (displayio.Display) – The display where the icons will be displayed.